Vision, Values and Ethos

 - To provide a centre for educational activities for the use of members of the local community.

-Ashmole Academy Trust in sponsoring this Free School primary school seeks to achieve the following:
+Ashmole Trust in working with the primary school seeks to achieve the following:

-- Ashmole Academy Trust has built a distinctive ethos around its vision to provide excellence in educational provision.
-The Academy has a motto ‘Excellence is a Habit not an Event’.
+- Ashmole Trust has built a distinctive ethos around its vision to provide excellence in educational provision.
+The Academy has a motto ‘Excellence is a Habit’.
 That commitment to success through stressing traditional educational standards by driving up performance with regards to English and Literacy, Maths and Numeracy, Science, Languages, History and Geography and Music can be seen in the success the secondary school achieves.
-The data from 2014 shows that 61% obtained a grade C or higher pass in the English Baccalaureate, significantly above the national average, with 37% gaining top grades at GCSE (A/A*).
-Ashmole Academy will extend this motto with the emphasis on the highest educational performance possible through the best teaching into the primary school.
+Ashmole Academy extends this motto with the emphasis on the highest educational performance possible through the best teaching into the primary school.
 As these pupils move through to secondary school, the success of those individuals will be significantly enhanced.

 - Ashmole Academy will co-ordinate aspects of the timetables of the schools within the Ashmole campus enabling staff to work at each school to maximise pupil success and curriculum innovation as well as maximising the efficiency of resources.
 Similarly the schools within the partnership will have some jointly shared professional development activities enabling primary teachers to work at the secondary school and for secondary teachers to be trained to teach at the primary level.

 - Ashmole Academy has played a major role in supporting school improvement working in close partnership with many other professional organisations.
-This tradition of strong networking will continue with the creation of the primary school and the formation of the Ashmole and Eversley Partnership enabling the partnership and its associated Teaching Alliances to act as a hub of outstanding practice and professional development to the local community, as well as a resource centre for use by other local primary schools.
+This tradition of strong networking will continue with the creation of the primary school and its associated Teaching Alliances to act as a hub of outstanding practice and professional development to the local community, as well as a resource centre for use by other local primary schools.

 Ashmole Primary School